 Late binding leads to one interesting consequence.
-You can call methods and properties defined in descendants from a base class.
-And the descendants themselves may not even exist.
-Late binding is late because the check only happens when this code is in use.
+You can call methods and properties defined in descendants from a base class, even if the descendants themselves may not exist yet.
+We call late binding “late” because the check only happens when we use the code.

-This feature is used in the template method pattern.
-It applies when subclasses have a common logic that relies in part on the behavior of subclasses.
-This logic is implemented in the method from the base class, and the part that differs (for each subclass) is delegated to the descendants.
+This feature is used in the template method pattern when subclasses have a common logic that relies in part on the behavior of subclasses.
+We implement this logic in the method from the base class.
+The part that differs (for each subclass) is delegated to the descendants.

 class HTMLElement {